 No. Acceptance into the Honors College is not automatic.
 You must submit an Honors application.
 The application deadline is May 1 of each year, but the College offers rolling admission prior to this deadline.
 If you submit your application at an earlier date, you will be notified of your status within 4-6 weeks of receipt of your application.
 You can apply online here.

 Such an interview isn't required for admission to the College.
 However, if you're interested in the College and would like to find out more about it, we encourage you to visit campus after scheduling an appointment with a member of our staff.
 If you visit us during the academic year, we can arrange for you to sit in on an Honors class in which you're interested.
 The Admissions Office offers daily tours of campus throughout the year.
+More information about visitng the Honors College can be found here.

 Except in rare cases, enrollment in Honors courses is limited to 25 students.
 Honors classes typically involve more discussion and less lecturing/note-taking, more critical and analytical thinking and less simple memorization, and more writing and less objective testing than regular classes.
 The six general aims of the Honors College are to promote students' abilities to recognize and draw interdisciplinary connections, to engage in critical thinking, to communicate effectively both orally and in writing, to promote student self-confidence and intellectual independence, to enhance students' abilities to work collaboratively with others and to enhance students' multicultural and international awareness.